feedhenry/fh-fhc/doc/build.md

     fhc build app=<appId> destination=<destination> version=<version> config=<config>  stage=<true|false> keypass=<private-key-password> certpass=<certificate-password> download=<true|false>
-      where <destination> is one of: android, iphone where <version> is specific to the destination, see http://www.feedhenry.com/TODO where <config> is either 'debug' (default), 'distribution', or 'release' where <stage> is either 'true' or 'false', default is false where <provisioning> is the path to the provisioning profile
+      where <destination> is one of: android, iphone where <version> is specific to the destination (e.g. Android version 4.0) where <config> is either 'debug' (default), 'distribution', or 'release' where <stage> is either 'true' or 'false', default is false where <provisioning> is the path to the provisioning profile